CSCfi/csc-user-guide/docs/apps/julia.md

 ---

 # Julia
-## Description
-Julia is a high-level, high-performance dynamic programming language for numerical computing.
+[Julia language](https://julialang.org) is a high-level, high-performance dynamic programming language for numerical computing.
 It provides a sophisticated compiler, distributed parallel execution, numerical accuracy, and an extensive mathematical function library.

 [TOC]